wp-plugins/nelio-ab-testing/readme.txt

 to change, but also any page that includes a widget referencing it).

+= #9 - Outstanding Support =

+We work very hard to offer an amazing support to all our customers.
+If you encounter compatibility issues or you have problems setting the plugin up and running, contact us and we'll do our best to help you!

-= Subscription Plans that Fit Your Needs =
+= #10 - Subscription Plans that Fit Your Needs =

 Nelio A/B Testing aims to offer a **complete A/B testing experience for everybody**.
 That's why [you can create an **unlimited number of experiments of any kind** subscribing to any of our packages](http://wp-abtesting.com/subscription-plans/?fp=wordpress.org).
-Just take a look at our subscription plans and select the one that better suits your needs.
+Just check our subscription plans and select the one that better suits your needs.